mbhamashah/katacoda-scenarios/Opearting System Basics 1/15-Numeric and String Comparisons.md

 ### Numeric Comparison

-number1 -eq number2                  checks if 1st  number  is equal to 2nd numberber
+number1 -eq number2                  Compare if number1  is equal to number2

-number1 -ge number2                  checks if 1st  number  is greater than or equal to 2nd numberber
+number1 -ge number2                  Compare if number1  is greater than or equal to number2

-number1 -gt number2                  checks if 1st  number  is greater than 2nd numberber
+number1 -gt number2                  Compare if number1  is greater than number2

-number1 -le number2                  checks if 1st  number  is less than or equal to 2nd numberber
+number1 -le number2                  Compare if number1  is less than or equal to number2

-number1 -lt number2                  checks if 1st  number  is less than 2nd numberber
+number1 -lt number2                  Compare if number1  is less than number2

-number1 -ne number2                  checks if 1st  number  is not equal to 2nd numberber
+number1 -ne number2                  Compare if number1  is not equal to number2

 `a=1`{{execute}}